Low comedy: Social context

 Low comedy, however, has lacked appreciation from most of society and is looked down upon in contrast to high comedy.
 The sole purpose of low comedy is to evoke laughter in people.
 Because there is no contextual message in most forms of low comedy, it is not highly respected.
 This does not undermine the fact that it is still an effective form of comedy for its reputation to cause laughter.

 The classification of things considered to be low comedy constantly changes over time.
 As society changes, so do the ideas about what high and low comedy is.
-For example, due to the overdoing of sitcoms in the past, it is now considered shrill, vulgar, low society where everyone talk-screeches in some sub-human, mock-sophisticated language of incessant insult.
 Some sitcoms are somewhere in between low and high comedy.
 For instance the animated series The Simpsons routinely includes slapstick violence, yet has also satirized political issues and parodied classic films and literature.

 Today, low comedy can be seen in almost any production.
 Sitcoms often base most of the plot on this type of comedy because of society influencing productivity and considering it a low form of comedy.
 Modern adaptations of Shakespeare's plays also use low comedy to convey a different understanding of the play.
 As You Like It for example is the story of a woman named Rosalyn who meets her male love interest while disguised as a man and inadvertently arouses the affection of a woman named Phoebe who repeatedly rejects her male suitor because she is in love with the man that Rosalyn is pretending to be.